Graco Nautilus 65 LX Review

-This product earned a 7 of 10 for quality, which is the best score the Graco earned in any metric.
+This product earned above average for quality, which is the best score the Graco earned in any metric.
 This product has the appearance of a high-quality seat, but when you look deeper it starts to lose some of its luster.
 The shell is not fully contained and there are open parts that could collect grime or wear on the vehicle seat.
 The fabric looks nice but feels cheap compared to the competition and there isn't much padding for comfort.
 On the upside, we didn't see any defects on our product or inconsistencies like poor stitching or loose connections.